momentohq/public-dev-docs/docs/develop/sdks/web/index.md

 description: Information about the Momento web SDK
 ---

+import { SdkExampleCodeBlock } from "@site/src/components/SdkExampleCodeBlock";
+// This import is necessary even though it looks like it's un-used; The inject-example-code-snippet
+// plugin will transform instances of SdkExampleCodeBlock to SdkExampleCodeBlockImpl import { SdkExampleCodeBlockImpl } from "@site/src/components/SdkExampleCodeBlockImpl";

 # Momento web SDK for Javascript in browsers

 Momento provides two JavaScript SDKs; [one for Node.js](/develop/sdks/nodejs) and one for other web applications.
 The two SDKs have identical APIs, so your code will look the same except for `import` statements, but under the hood they are built for optimal performance and compatibility in different JavaScript runtime environments.